MEAMS Research

 Research in the Classical and Medieval Worlds

 • Hilary Becker has written various articles and chapters dealing with Etruscan and Roman economy.
 She is writing a book on the economy of the Roman pigment industry, entitled, Commerce in Color, which was first inspired by her work on a Roman imperial pigment shop from the excavations of San Omobono in Rome.
 She has advised undergraduate students writing independent research projects dealing with a.) unbreakable Roman glass (spring ‘17), b.)
 Etruscan anatomical terracottas (spring ‘18), and c.) the materiality of Egyptian art (fall ’19).
-(Read about the last project here or here, and check out the virtual museum exhibit here.
+(Read about the last project and check out the virtual museum exhibit here.
 Two undergraduate students worked with Hilary Becker in spring 2019 as volunteers testing the economic aspects of Roman art.
 Their joint paper was accepted for the 2020 annual meeting of the Society for American Archaeology (cancelled due to the pandemic).

 • Jeffrey A. Becker is a Mediterranean archaeologist with research interests that include urbanism and state formation in the Italic and Roman worlds, especially during the first millennium B.C.
 He is keenly interested in the dynamics of cultural interaction through the lens of hegemonic expansion and the attendant cultural processes, especially those expressed in the form of public architecture and infrastructure.
 Becker is an associate editor of the Pleiades gazetteer and contributing editor for Etruscan and Roman art at Smarthistory.org.